 - Original Passport (not a copy) with valid Thailand visa or immigration date stamp (Strictly no overstay visas).

-Without these 2 documents the monastery have the right to refuse registration and cannot give any accommodation.
+Without this, the monastery has the right to refuse registration and cannot give any accommodation.

 Conduct and behavior